calliope-project/euro-calliope/README.md

 For more information on how to use Calliope models, see [Calliope's documentation](https://www.callio.pe).

+## Units and scaling

+The default units for Euro-Calliope are `MW`, `MWh`, `EUR`, and `km2`, but you can scale all of these using the configuration values in `config/default.yaml`.
+Apart from convenience, this may be important to handle numerical issues with your solver.

 ## Repo structure

 * `build/model`: contains the entire model after the generation step, including Calliope definition files and data (does not exist initially)